aarondwi/aarondwi.github.io/NotYet.md

-# Small Writing Topics
+# Not Yet, if ever

 ## technical

-1. Message ordering other use: reduce contention on sink + fairness
-2. gRPC (or others) streaming API makes it easier to pool buffer (and it results in easier better performance)
+1. Distributed Tracing is basically best-effort distributed transactions, one to do the work, one to log
+2. Sensible default, but configurable
 3. Kubernetes because google buys a big enough hardware for only one app
 4. "Lots of features" is good for services, "do one thing well" is good for libraries
 5. Is "infra as code" a code?
 If yes, how to test it?
 6. Code to write VS to learn, or why big framework/abstraction is bad
 7. Isolation in ACID is a very, very insanely expensive illusion
-8. Sensible default, but configurable
-9. Distributed Tracing is basically best-effort distributed transactions, one to do the work, one to log

 ## non-technical